TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-edit-ready.md

 # Focus

 The most difficult thing was making repeated clicks on the same cell work properly.
-I don't want to reselect the cell and reset any in progress edited value.
+I don't want to reselect the cell and reset any in-progress edited value.
 Easy, I thought, add an early out to `selectItem` that does nothing if the selection hasn't changed.
 However, I then found that the cell would lose focus on repeated clicks.

 There's a grid level mouse click handler that determines which cell has been hit and makes that the focused cell, moving the focus sink input underneath it.
 A React effect is used to give [focus](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/focus) to the focus sink.
 We need an effect as the focus sink isn't created until the first time a cell is selected.
 As we don't want to steal focus from other elements on the page, the effect is dependent on the `focusCell` state.
 Which neatly also handles the case when moving from cell to cell.
 When `focusCell` changes, make sure the cell has focus.